 Name: _ga

 Purpose: This cookie is a third-party cookie from Google.
 By default, analytics.js uses the _ga cookie to store the user ID.
-Basically, it is used to distinguish website visitors.
+It is primarily used to distinguish between website visitors.

 Expiration date: after 2 years